qsymmachus/notes/react-redux/redux.md

 USAGE WITH REACT
 ----------------

-See `react.txt` for more information on React.
+See `react.md` for more information on React.
 This guide assumes you are already familiar with React.

 Redux and React are unrelated libraries, but they pair well together because React allows to describe UI as functions of state, and Redux provides a sensible way to manage application state.

 You should install React bindings for Redux by installing `react-redux`.

-React bindings for Redux embrace the idea of separating _presentational_ and _container_ components (see `react.txt` for more detail on this distinction.
+React bindings for Redux embrace the idea of separating _presentational_ and _container_ components (see `react.md` for more detail on this distinction.
 In a nutshell,

   1. Presentational deal with how things _look_